Tim G. Zhou

 .

-Starting September 2025, I will be a PhD-track Master’s student in Computer Science at UBC, co-advised by Dr. Geoff Pleiss and Dr. Evan Shelhamer.
+I am a first-year PhD-track Master’s student in Computer Science at UBC, co-advised by Dr. Geoff Pleiss and Dr. Evan Shelhamer.
+I’m interested in application-driven deep learning research, particularly in self-supervised vision foundation models, uncertainty quantification, computational efficiency, and multi-modeling.

 Piragua, piragua, new block of ice, piragua. – “In The Heights”